 This is linked to the accountability principle of the GDPR, contained in Article 5(2).
-Controllers are therefore encouraged to establish an internal register of breaches, regardless of whether they are required to notify or not32.
+The purpose of recording non-notifiable breaches, as well notifiable breaches, also relates to the controller's obligations under Article 24, and the supervisory authority can request to see these records.
+Controllers are therefore encouraged to establish an internal register of breaches, regardless of whether they are required to notify or not.